jmcaldas/bolidosGUI/README.md

 Finally, the user may enter an FTP server to send the recorded events of a night, during the day after.

 The source code can be used to compile in MATLAB to any desired OS.
-The installer contained in this repo is for Windows 10 64 bit only.